 Working Paper

-The ability to raise revenues from taxes – called “fiscal capacity” – is a crucial aspect for the functioning of any state.
-Being able to tax citizens...
+The capability to raise revenues from taxes – often called fiscal capacity – is a crucial aspect for the functioning of every state, particularly in developing countries.
+They need higher revenues to invest in a number of economic and social areas...

 Working Paper